-All Qualified candidates may apply for admission to the PharmD program.
+All qualified candidates may apply for admission to the PharmD program.
 The class size of approximately 240 students will be comprised mainly of domestic students (Canadian citizens and permanent residents).
-International students who meet the published requirements are competitive within the applicant pool will be considered for admission.
+International students who meet the published requirements and are competitive within the applicant pool will be considered for admission.

 |The information provided below applies to candidates who have completed some or all of their education outside of Ontario, regardless of their status in Canada/Ontario.|

 Due to the large number of post-secondary institutions we regret that we are unable to publish listings of acceptable courses for all institutions.
 Prospective applicants who have completed academic subject requirements outside Ontario, whether in another Canadian province/territory or in various other worldwide educational systems, should follow the steps outlined below:

 - If you attended a Canadian university click here to access a PDF document which provides a listing of all Ontario universities and some non-Ontario universities, to see if your university is listed – universities are listed in alphabetical order.
 If your university is listed you will see columns with examples of acceptable course codes for eight of the specified required subjects.